Technology in and outside the classroom

 Student learning communities

 Learning communities nurture intellectual and personal development by bringing together individuals with common academic interests and learning objectives.
 These communities, both residential and coursework-based, foster discovery and leadership, extending learning beyond the classroom as friends and classmates debate, discuss, and explore topics together.
-Learn more from the A&S Learning Communities office.
+Learn more from the A&S Experiential Learning Services office.

 International learning partnerships

 The College of Arts and Sciences believes that a global perspective is a fundamental element of an undergraduate liberal arts education.
 We emphasize the importance of global citizenship in all aspects of our enterprise: teaching, research, and service.
 We were the first UA division to offer University-supervised and -managed semester-long international programs in China and Cuba, and we continue to pursue academic partnerships with universities throughout the world to broaden study and research opportunities for our students and faculty.
-For more information, visit our Alabama In page.
+For more information, visit our International Programs page.